11 Best Business Bank Accounts for LLC in 2025

 Interest Rates

 Novo charges no fees for its business checking account, much like Bluevine.
-However, you have to forgo earning interest for it.
+However, forgo earning interest for it.
 The bank offers no interest on your checking account deposits.

 Lending

 Novo offers no lending options.
-It’s purely a checking account service and does not offer loans, lines of credit, or even a business credit card.
+It’s purely a checking account service and doesn’t offer loans, Lines of Credit, or even a business credit card.
 Want a loan?
 Then here’s a list of the best bad credit loans available for you.

 • Unlimited fee-free business checking transactions